 If you make the wrong choice, you can end up with a bathroom that feels disconnected and haphazardly thrown together.
 You might even face functionality issues.

-This allows you to create ornate floor designs, fit the tile snug against features by simply trimming the webbing holding the pieces together, and add an artistic touch to your flooring.
+This allows you to create ornate floor designs, fit the tile snugly against features by simply trimming the webbing holding the pieces together, and adding an artistic touch to your flooring.

 There are options in most price ranges, but we recommend not going too cheap.
 Mosaic tiles can be more time-consuming to install, and cheaper options only compound this issue.

 Porcelain tile is probably the most popular.
 It’s extremely durable, doesn’t get too slippery when it’s wet, and it’s easy to clean.
 You can also find it in a modest variety of colour choices.

 However, porcelain tile is susceptible to cracking when heavy objects are dropped on it.
 So, keep that in mind if you’re particularly clumsy or have young children.